media2x/rife-ncnn-vulkan-python/README.md

 ## Downloads

-Linux/Windos/Mac X86_64 build releases are available now. **However, for Linux (Like Ubuntu 18.04) with an older GLIBC (version < 2.29), you may try to use the ubuntu-1804 release or just compile it on your own.**
+Linux/Windos/Mac X86_64 build releases are available now.
+- **However, for Linux (Like Ubuntu 18.04) with an older GLIBC (version < 2.29), you may try to use the ubuntu-1804 release or just compile it on your own.**
+- **Windows release is not working for all python version.
+The version of Windows build is for python 3.9.
+This is a known issue: [ImportError: DLL load failed while importing _rife_ncnn_vulkan_wrapper: The specified module could not be found.](https://github.com/ArchieMeng/rife-ncnn-vulkan-python/issues/1)**

 ## Build